collocations.org

 She looked at the honest, open face of her husband.

-blank, expressionless, impassive
+blank, expressionless, impassive, poker

 His face remained impassive, so strong was his self-control.

-VERB + FACE
+VERB + face

 make, pull